-Each Christmas season, the bedtime routine for our young children changes to include singing some traditional Christmas carols like Silent Night and O Holy Night.
-The songs make for a soothing transition from playtime to bedtime.
+Each Christmas season when our kids were younger, we would change their bedtime routine to include singing some traditional Christmas carols like Silent Night and O Holy Night.
+The songs made for a soothing transition from playtime to bedtime.

 Silent night, holy night.